 Neurodiversity and the Criminal Justice System

-ADHD-Care, a joint initiative of UCD CAP (Child & Adolescent Psychiatry), Maynooth University and ADHD Ireland is delighted to be collaborating with the Association for Criminal Justice Research and Development (ACJRD) to host the conference “Neurodiversity & the Criminal Justice System: Current Perspectives”.
+ADHD-Care, a joint initiative of UCD CAP (Child & Adolescent Psychiatry), Maynooth University and ADHD Ireland, collaborating with the Association for Criminal Justice Research and Development (ACJRD), hosted the conference “Neurodiversity & the Criminal Justice System: Current Perspectives”.

 Conference Overview: The aim of the conference is to draw together a range of speakers from different professional backgrounds who work with people who are neurodiverse including Autistic Spectrum Disorder, ADHD and Intellectual Disability.
 The goal is to provide attendees with an up to date understanding of the impact of neurodevelopmental conditions on offending behaviours and to highlight practical strategies that have been shown to be effective in working with individuals who are neurodiverse within the criminal justice system.